Kasey Kahne Racing: Daryn Pittman (2013–2018)

-James McFadden (2019-2021)
+James McFadden (2019–2021)

 James McFadden drove the No. 9 part-time starting in 2019, going full-time in 2021.
 McFadden scored a single win in 2020 while driving part-time.

 At the start of the 2021 season, James McFadden had to return to Australia for the birth of his son.
 Kahne ran the first six races of 2021 in the No. 9 in place of McFadden, including earning a top-five at Magnolia Motor Speedway after starting 23rd.
 McFadden finished out 2021 7th in points with two wins.

 After 2021 he moved to the Roth Motorsports No. 83, switching rides with team owner Kasey Kahne, who replaced him in the No. 9.

-Kasey Kahne (2019, 2021-Present)
+Kasey Kahne (2019, 2021–present)

-Team owner Kasey Kahne currently drives the No. 9 FuelMe/Karavan sprint car full-time in the 2023 season.
+Team owner Kasey Kahne drives the No. 9 FuelMe/Karavan sprint car full-time in the 2023 season.
 Kahne began racing full-time in the 2022 season and had previously filled in the No. 9 in select races for James McFadden in 2021.
 Kahne finished out the 2022 season in 14th place in the standings, with 2 top-fives and 6 top-tens.

 Sprint Car No. 49

-Brad Sweet (2013-present)
+Brad Sweet (2013–present)

-Brad Sweet currently drives the No. 49 NAPA Auto Parts/CURB sprint car in the 2022 Outlaws season.
+Brad Sweet drives the No. 49 NAPA Auto Parts/CURB sprint car in the 2022 Outlaws season.
 He joined World of Outlaws ranks for KKR in 2013, showing no signs of slowing down, winning the prestigious King's Royal.
 2014 was another breakthrough season for Sweet as he scored rookie-of-the-year honors and five feature wins.
 Sweet continued to be a threat on the World of Outlaws Series in 2015 with five wins, 31 top-five finishes, 60 top-ten finishes and two quick time awards.
 In 2016 Sweet won a career high eight races and also captured a series high 13 quick time awards.
 2017 saw Sweet and the NAPA AUTO PARTS team capture five wins 72 top-ten finishes on their way to second in the season standings.
 In 2018 he got 8 wins.
 He had a runner up in the Kings Royal to Donny Schatz.
 When it came time to the Knoxville Nationals it would flip as Sweet would win with a cool $150,000 payday.
 He won the return to the Terre Haute Action Track.
 Brad Sweet and his Ollie's Bargain Outlet/Sage Fruit/ASE team won Rookie of the Year honors while winning five features that same season.
 Sweet won the Kings Royal in 2019.

-Sweet won four consecutive World of Outlaws titles in 2019, 2020, 2021, and 2022.
+Sweet won five consecutive World of Outlaws titles in 2019, 2020, 2021, 2022 and 2023.